davidbatetc/polygon-bot/README.md

 ## Part 1: Class for convex polygons
 The class should define, at least, the following operations:

-- [x] ?Construct a convex polygon given by the coordinates of a set of points.
+- [x] Construct a convex polygon given by the coordinates of a set of points.
 - [x] Check whether a point is inside another convex polygon.
 - [ ] Check whether a convex polygon is inside another convex polygon.
 - [x] Get the number of vertices and edges of a convex polygon.